Data collection

 About

 Telephone interviewing usually commences in week two of field work.
-For the larger cohorts, graduates with no email addresses but a valid phone number are called in the first week as that is the only mode of data collection available for them.
+In year 4 we implemented a ‘soft launch’ whereby graduates with no email addresses but a valid phone number are called in the first week as that is the only mode of data collection available for them.
 In year three, calls to non-EU overseas graduates commenced in the last week of October.
 They continued to receive emails and SMSs (where a UK mobile number was present).
 This was done to redirect expenditure towards UK domiciled graduates, the primary target group of interest to our users.

 Calls are handled using an auto-dialler that randomly selects respondents from the entire sample and connects them to an available interviewer.
 Depending on the outcome of the call, it is marked as a complete, incomplete or refusal.
 An incomplete status is further classified according to the nature of the call and its outcome, for example, ‘no reply’, ‘busy’, ‘answer phone’, etc. To try and maximise response rates, interviewers are also able to book appointments with respondents if they wish to be contacted on certain days or time of day.